Top 5 Hikes in Shenandoah National Park

 -

-- Thompson Hollow Trail is commonly known as the Seven Pools.
+Thompson Hollow Trail is commonly known as the Seven Pools and is our favorite hike in Shenandoah National Park.
 This hike is an easy, kid-friendly adventure that leads to a series of small waterfalls with swimming holes.
 So, if you’re looking to cool off when the temps are high, this hike is for you!
 The short hike is out-and-back with the trailhead located in Bentonville, Virginia – right off the Skyline Drive.

 2. Old Rag Mountain